Baylor-Scott & White Health - CMO Internship Program

 - Experience in health care related research, concept development and problem-solving related to current health care issues

-Overall coordination of the BHCS CMO Council Summer Internship will be provided by the Baylor Health Care System Internship Coordinator.
-The BHCS Internship Coordinator will provide administrative support, office space and coordination for the summer internship experience.
+Overall coordination of the BSWH CMO Council Summer Internship will be provided by the Baylor-Scott & White Health Internship Coordinator.
+The BSWH Internship Coordinator will provide administrative support, office space and coordination for the summer internship experience.
 Through this position, each summer intern will be supervised in the performance of health care related research, concept development and problem-solving for a relevant research topic selected by the intern's supervising CMO Council member.
 These efforts will culminate in a final paper to be presented to the supervising CMO Council member and a Power Point presentation to be delivered at the CMO Council Summer Internship dinner to be held at the end of the summer.

 - January - Application to the program opens